Nonverbal communication

 Conflicting

-can sometimes send opposing or conflicting message
+Conflicting verbal and nonverbal messages within the same interaction can sometimes send opposing or conflicting message.

 Complementing

-Accurate intepretation of messages is made easier when nonverbal and verbal communication complement each other
+Accurate intepretation of messages is made easier when nonverbal and verbal communication complement each other.

 Substituting

-Nonverbal behavior is sometimes used as the sole channel
+Nonverbal behavior is sometimes used as the sole channel for communication of a message.

 Chronemics